jeffpascal/My-Learning/SKILLS.md

 - Think back to problems you’ve experienced on a project team.
 Could any of them have been avoided if the team had been aware of the Dreyfus model?
 What can you do differently going forward?

 - Think of your teammates: Where are they on their journey?
 How can that be helpful to you?

+### Get something to take notes on, and keep it with you